 In shipping and transport cases, particularly in admiralty and marine insurance cases, it is vital to analyze the facts and identify the issues at the earliest possible stage.
 Upon first notice of a casualty and once instructions have been obtained, an admiralty solicitor or manager normally proceeds at once to the location of the ship (or the crew, if the ship has sunk or been destroyed).
 Only one in 10 cases goes to trial in Hong Kong.
 For admiralty and marine insurance cases and most carriage of goods cases, the proportion is even lower - perhaps 5% or less.
-No collision case on liability has been tried in Hong Kong since The Ocean Tramp in 1969 and there is no record of a salvage case being tried in Hong Kong in living memory.
+No collision case on liability has been tried in Hong Kong in living memory.
 Cargo cases on the substantive merits involving nautical issues are almost never tried.